 Place the cake pan in the middle of the oven and bake for 50-55 minutes.

-Test with a skewer (I used a bamboo BBQ one!) by inserting it through the deepest part of the cake.
+Test with a skewer (I used a bamboo one) by inserting it through the deepest part of the cake.
 The cake is baked when a skewer comes out clean.
-Once cooked remove the cake pan from the oven.

 Melt the white and milk chocolate in separate bowls.
 I use the microwave, use whichever method you feel most comfortable with.

 NOTE : White chocolate is easy to over heat.
-So go easy on the nuking!
-I speak from experience!!
+So go easy and stir between each heating session!

-Using a teaspon gently drizzle, first the white and then the milk chocolate over the cake – soo pretty.
+Use a teaspoon to gently drizzle, first the white and then the milk chocolate over the cake.
+Finally add a sprinkle of gold stars, or decorations of your choice.

-This Marbled Chocolate Bundt Cake is a real show stopper – I had to stop myself adding gold candles, but that would totally work.
+This Marbled Chocolate Bundt Cake is a real show stopper.
+I had to stop myself from adding gold candles, although that would totally work.

-Perfect for birthdays, celebrations, get-me-through-the-day, this cake has the WOW factor and demands to be shared amongst friends, family, neighbours, work colleagues – in fact anyone would have their day brightened with the gift of this cake.
+Finally this beautiful Bundt cake is perfect for any celebration, including birthdays and anniversaries.
+Since this cake has the WOW factor and is best when shared amongst friends, family, neighbours, or work colleagues.
+Because anyone would have their day brightened with the gift of this cake.